Redinit/Bash-Scripting-From-Zero/Notes/03_variables-and-special-parameters.md.md

 # OR
 echo "$my_var"
 ```
- * use quotes to variables to avoid problems with spaces
+ * use quotes to prevent from word splitting

  While `echo "$my_var"` works, using **braces** `${my_var}` is best practice.
 The braces tell Bash exactly where the variable name ends, preventing errors when concatenating variables with other text.